Presidency of Franklin Pierce: Other issues

 Secretary of War Davis and Navy Secretary James C. Dobbin found the Army and Navy in poor condition, with insufficient forces, a reluctance to adopt new technology, and inefficient management.
 During the Pierce administration, Congress increased the proportion of the federal budget spent on the War Department from 20 percent to 28 percent.
 Davis directed this money to fund a larger army, improvements to the United States Military Academy, and other measures.
 Dobbin favored several reforms, including a transition of the Navy to steam power, and he won congressional authorization for the construction of several new ships.

+Secretary of War Davis and Navy Secretary James C. Dobbin found the Army and Navy in poor condition, with insufficient forces, a reluctance to adopt new technology, and inefficient management.
+During the Pierce administration, Congress increased the proportion of the federal budget spent on the War Department from 20 percent to 28 percent.
+Davis directed this money to fund a larger army, improvements to the United States Military Academy, and other measures.
+Dobbin favored several reforms, including a transition of the Navy to steam power, and he won congressional authorization for the construction of several new ships.

 During the Pierce administration, Commodore Matthew C. Perry visited Japan (a venture originally planned under Fillmore) in an effort to expand trade to the East.
 Perry signed a modest trade treaty with the Japanese shogunate which was successfully ratified.
 Marcy selected the first American consul to Japan, Townsend Harris, who helped further expand trade between Japan and the United States.
 Perry also advocated the American colonization of Taiwan, Okinawa, and the Bonin Islands, but the Pierce administration did not endorse Perry's proposals.

 Pierce attempted to purchase Samaná Bay from the Dominican Republic, since he feared that the Dominican Republican's instability would lead it to an alliance with France or Spain.
 The Dominican insistence on protection of the rights of Dominican citizens in the United States "without distinction of race or colour" prevented any Dominican-American treaty from being reached.
 The Pierce administration explored the possibility of annexing the Kingdom of Hawaii, but King Kamehameha III's insistence on full citizenship for all Hawaiian citizens regardless of race precluded any possibility of annexation during Pierce's presidency.

 In 1856, Congress passed the Guano Islands Act, which allowed U.S. citizens to take possession of unclaimed islands containing guano deposits.
 Guano, the accumulated excrement of seabirds, was valuable as a fertilizer.
 Long after Pierce left office, the act would be used to make claims on several territories, including the Midway Atoll.

 William Walker, an American Freebooter, had conquered and established a dictatorship in Nicaragua.
 Among other actions, he had begun to introduce slavery.
 In 1856, Pierce formally recognized Walker's dictatorship.
 Though Walker hoped for Nicaragua to enter the US as a slave state, his plan never materialized.